December 18, 2013

 An Outside Visual Test

 Start off with an outside visual test.
-Examine any point in your homes structure where two different types of building materials come into contact, such as an outdoor faucet.
+Examine any point in the structure of your home where two different types of building materials come into contact, such as an outdoor faucet.
 Check for cracks or breaks in the sealant and reapply as needed.
 Exterior corners of a home are a big source of energy loss.
 Check these carefully, or ask an HVAC technician if you have any doubts about its ability to keep outside air from entering the home.

 Next An Indoor Inspection